Ayyavazhi: Relation with Hinduism

 Kailash, where the boons were offered to Kaliyan by Siva, is sacred in Ayyavazhi.

 The Hindu and Ayyavazhi ideologies are closely tied to each other.
 The place where Ayyavazhi and Hinduism depart from each other is at the advent of Kali Yuga.
 Akilam says that until the advent of Kali Yuga, the Vedas and all other Hindu scriptures remained with Divinity.
 Each of the gods referred to in the scriptures (Hindu) also remained with all their powers.
 But from the beginning of Kali Yuga, they and all their virtues collapsed.
 Kaliyan was a part of the mundane primordial manifestation who spread maya or illusion upon the existing scriptures and Devas.
 In Kali Yuga, all true scriptures are bound to maya and are unhelpful.

-The reason, as stated in Akilam for the disintegration of the entire system is that, towards the end of Dvapara Yuga, there in Mount Kailash, Siva believing the words of devas, created Kaliyan without discussing to Vishnu, who had the responsibility to destroy Kaliyan as per previous deeds.
+The reason, as stated in Akilam for the disintegration of the entire system is that, towards the end of Dvapara Yuga, there in Mount Kailash, Siva believing the words of devas, created Kaliyan without telling Vishnu, who had the responsibility to destroy Kaliyan as per previous deeds.
 So Vishnu refused to take birth in the world to destroy Kaliyan.
 So Siva and Brahma surrendered all their powers to Vishnu.
 Until this event, Siva was the supreme power as per Akilam.
 It is notable that this is a theological idea something similar to Shaivism, where Siva is supreme to all.
 Then onwards, however, Vishnu is the supreme power.
 Here the ideology changes similar to that of Vaishnavism.
 This supremacy of Vishnu remains like this from the beginning of Kali Yuga until the incarnation of Vaikundar, from where it changes further.

 The 'Tri-Kumbas' over the Swamithope Palliyarai, symbolizing the presence of Trinity within Ayya, revealing his supremacy.